Mild science news; maps; stories; occasional finance, economics, and geopolitics; reviews; humor

 Why hasn't the growth rate of real potential US GDP recovered?

-Missionary Work Among Savages aka 2slugbait wrote about whether President Reagan's 1981 tax cuts performed as advertised.
-I think his motivation was to determine if a similar supply side approach could have been a better alternative than the actual mild fiscal stimulus measures implemented by Bernanke and Obama, immediately following the 2008-2010 financial collapse.
-In other words, would a Reagan-type tax cut in 2008 have driven a stronger recovery.
+Missionary Work Among Savages blog, also known as 2slugbait, wrote about whether President Reagan's 1981 tax cuts performed as advertised.
+I think his motivation was to determine if a similar supply-side approach could have been a better alternative to the fiscal stimulus measures implemented by Federal Reserve governor Bernanke, immediately following the 2008-2010 financial collapse.

-Supply side economics maybe not so great
+Supply-side economics maybe not so great?

-Skepticism about David Stockman and Laffer's economic policy recommendations during the Reagan Administration is only mildly interesting to me.
-The correct sort of tax cuts (cuts that include middle- and lower-income wage earners, not solely high net worth "job creators" 😕😦😡) CAN provide a modicum of supply side stimulus.
+The sort of tax cuts that include middle- and lower-income wage earners, not solely high net worth "job creators" 😕😡 CAN provide a modicum of supply-side stimulus!
 That was apparent from 2017 to March 2020.

-Something else is much more interesting to me: the long-term decline in real potential US GDP.
+Something else is much more interesting to me: The long-term decline in real potential U.S. GDP.

 09 January 2020